Ringtail1402/Ringtail1402.github.io/_posts/legacy-php-symfony/2014-07-26-integrating-legacy-session.md

 ---
 layout: post-en
 category : "en"
-title: How to interface with legacy $_SESSION
+title: "Symfony and Legacy Code: Interface with legacy $_SESSION"
-tags: [development, php, symfony2, legacy, cookbook]
+tags: [php, symfony2, symfony-legacy]
 ---
 {% include JB/setup %}

-> Our LegacyApp uses built-in Symfony `$_SESSION` facility to store a number
+> Our LegacyApp uses built-in PHP `$_SESSION` facility to store a number
 > of values for user: ID of currently logged-in client and/or admin, hashes
 > of their passwords, shopping cart, value for anti-CSRF token generation,
 > etc.  We would certainly want to have access to these values from Symfony code.